saisathvik1/Linux-Privilege-Escalation-Notes/README.md

 	- `find / -perm -o x -type d 2>/dev/null` : Find world-executable folders
 	- We can also find programming languages and supported languages: `find / -name perl*`, `find / -name python*`, `find / -name gcc*` ...etc
 	- `find / -perm -u=s -type f 2>/dev/null` : Find files with the SUID bit, which allows us to run the file with a higher privilege level than the current user.
 This is important!
-15. we can even make use of "grep", "locate", "sort"...etc
+15. We can even make use of "grep", "locate", "sort"...etc

 ----------------
 ### Automated Enumeration Scripts: